hairlesshobo/jack-tools/md/rju-lxvst.md

 DESCRIPTION
 -----------
-jack-lxvst is a JACK CLI host for Linux/VST plugins.
+rju-lxvst is a JACK CLI host for Linux/VST plugins.

-It consults the environment variables JACK_LXVST_MIDI_CONNECT_FROM and JACK_LXVST_CONNECT_TO.
+It consults the environment variables RJU_LXVST_MIDI_CONNECT_FROM and RJU_LXVST_CONNECT_TO.

 It listens for OSC messages (/midi and /param) at port 57210 (by default).